 Men with larger varicoceles will show more significant improvement.
-In these men, 69% will have a three-fold improvement in the total motile count in the ejaculate.
+In these men, 69% will have a three-fold improvement in the total motile count in the ejaculate12.

-A few more numbers from a different study: This one looked at 25 men older than 45 years of age and showed an average preoperative concentration of 12.7 million/cc, a motility of 29.6%, and a normal morphology (shape of 24.4%).
+A few more numbers from a different study: This one looked at 25 men older than 45 years of age and showed an average preoperative concentration of 12.7 million/cc, a motility of 29.6%, and a normal morphology (shape) of 24.4%.
 Postoperatively, the average concentration was 20.3 million/cc.
-The average motility was 44.7% and the average morphology was 30.7% normal morphology.
+The average motility was 44.7% and the average normal morphology was 30.7%.
 It would appear that even older men with long standing varicoceles will show significant improvement from a varicocelectomy.

-It takes 78 days from the beginning of the sperms’ development until they are ready to be ejaculated.
+It takes 78 days from the beginning of a sperm’s development until it is ready to be ejaculated.
 This is a continuous process very much like an assembly line.
 At any given time, there should be millions of sperm at all stages of development.

 So it almost always takes a minimum of four months to see any significant improvement in the semen analysis after a varicocelectomy.
 The semen analysis may continue to improve for up to two years.
 If, however, there has been no improvement within six months, other options should be simultaneously considered.